- Fact: Ryan Kopf is not being investigated for rape or sexual assault

 Harassment, Rape, and Sexual Assault at Conventions

 Below is a long discourse on the idea of harassment and sexual assault at conventions.
-The idea that sexual assault at conventions is common is patently absurd.
-The idea that staff or guests of conventions have sexually assaulted someone is also absurd, and is only spread by vicious and dangerous rumor.
+First, the idea that sexual assault at conventions is common is absurd.
+Second, the idea that staff or guests of conventions have sexually assaulted someone is also absurd, and is only spread by vicious and dangerous rumor.

 There’s a weird phenomena spreading around the internet these days, the idea that you can do or say anything online without regard to the truth.
 That as long as what you’re saying is getting attention, it doesn’t matter if it’s the truth.